ietf-wg-cellar/matroska-specification/notes.md

 ## Overlay Track

-Overlay tracks **SHOULD** be rendered in the same 'channel' as the track its linked to.
+Overlay tracks **SHOULD** be rendered in the same channel as the track its linked to.
 When content is found in such a track, it **SHOULD** be played on the rendering channel instead of the original track.

 ## Multi-planar and 3D videos

-There are two different ways to compress 3D videos: have each 'eye' track in a separate track and have one track have both 'eyes' combined inside (which is more efficient, compression-wise).
+There are two different ways to compress 3D videos: have each eye track in a separate track and have one track have both eyes combined inside (which is more efficient, compression-wise).
 Matroska supports both ways.

 For the single track variant, there is the `StereoMode Element` which defines how planes are